lupyuen/nuttx-bl602/README.md

 # INTRODUCTION

-Apache NuttX (Incubating) is a real-time operating system (RTOS) with an emphasis on standards compliance and small footprint.
-Scalable from 8-bit to 32-bit microcontroller environments, the primary governing standards in NuttX are POSIX and ANSI standards.
+Apache NuttX is a real-time operating system (RTOS) with an emphasis on standards compliance and small footprint.
+Scalable from 8-bit to 64-bit microcontroller environments, the primary governing standards in NuttX are POSIX and ANSI standards.
 Additional standard APIs from Unix and other common RTOSs (such as VxWorks) are adopted for functionality not available under these standards, or for functionality that is not appropriate for deeply-embedded environments (such as fork()).

 Extensive documentation can be found on the project wiki:
   <https://cwiki.apache.org/NUTTX/NuttX>

-## Incubation Status

-Apache NuttX (Incubating) is an effort undergoing Incubation at The Apache Software Foundation (ASF), sponsored by the Incubator.
-For more on our incubation effort, please see the file DISCLAIMER-WIP, in the same directory as this README.

-For brevity, the rest of this file will refer to it as Apache NuttX or simply NuttX.
+For brevity, many parts of the documentation will refer to Apache NuttX as simply NuttX.

 # COMMUNITY